 So what are you waiting for?
 I figure you should go for it, sooner rather than later.
 Why?
 Because odds are, your retirement will work out fine.
 In the past 25 years, I’ve heard from literally hundreds of people who’ve moved overseas, many in their 40s and 50s.
 I wrote “Cashing In on the American Dream: How to Retire at 35,” a hardcover business bestseller in 1988.
 I got hundreds of letters then and still get emails today.
 I hear the stories, the investments, the choices these people made.

 With only a few exceptions, those who retired even very early retired successfully.
 Only one couple I know and a single man said they had to go back to work because they invested unwisely.
 The money ran out.
 When they did go back to work, the couple quickly made the money they needed.
 They re-retired after just a few years.
 The single man decided to live on Social Security in a cheap country (Uruguay).
 In two other cases, people told me they went back to work because they missed the job.

 But for the vast majority of us, our relocation overseas plans work out fine, no matter when we choose to settle.
 We just have to step up to the decision, make the move, and start enjoying our new lives.

-Things might seem bad in the States right now, with uncertainty over the economy, concern, even outrage over Obamacare, and heightened worry over the “terrorist threat.”
+Things might seem bad in the States right now, with uncertainty over the economy, concern over unstable politicians, and heightened worry over the terrorist threat.
 But we’ve all been through tough and uncertain times before.